 - Scan student essay and relevant evidence (source materials) of plagiarism.

 - All students accused of plagiarism have the right to a meeting with their instructor.
-At all of these meetings, a third party representative from the First-Year Writing administration will be present.
-Accordingly, Dr. Restaino must be copied on all responses to student requests for a meeting, as she—or one of the Assistant Directors—will always attend.
+Accordingly, Dr. Restaino must be copied on all responses to student requests for a meeting.
+A third party may be present for this meeting at instructor or student request.

 - Once the instructor has supplied documented evidence of plagiarism, s/he has the option of failing the student for the paper with a grade of “0,” or failing the student for the full class.
 The instructor will make this decision in consultation with the First-Year Writing Director, Dr. Jessica Restaino.

 See also the University Policy on Academic Dishonesty & Plagiarism.